Recompilation-enhanced simulation of electron-phonon dynamics on IBM Quantum computers: Results

 By contrast, the crossed markers show the results obtained running on the same device but first recompiling the circuits with ISL.
 Here, for \textit{any} number of Trotter steps, ISL finds an equivalent circuit producing the same state to 99$\%$ overlap with on average 3.4 CNOT gates and 8.8 single-qubit gates.
-Excitingly, this enables the results obtained on the real device to accurately reproduce those calculated via exact diagonalisation, even in the region $\tau > 1.5$.
+An example walk-through of the steps ISL takes to reach this solution for one of the time evolution circuits can be found in \ref{app:isl_stepwise}.
+Here we give an average number of operations across all the 12 different time evolution circuits, since the use of ISL decouples the scaling of the number of gates with Trotter steps from the previous linear relationship.
+Instead, in many cases the ISL solution can have constant or even reduced depth when adding Trotter steps and it is not obvious that later-time states should always be more difficult to recompile.
+A good example of this would be the recompilation of periodic systems, which may return at later time to less entangled states.
+Excitingly, the low average number of operations produced by the ISL solution enables the results obtained on the real device to accurately reproduce those calculated via exact diagonalisation, even in the region $\tau > 1.5$.

 Following this, we simulate a larger system to further test what is possible on a real quantum computer.
 We repeat the previous simulation but with $N=3$ electronic sites, giving a total of 6 qubits required.
 Whilst the inclusion of extra qubits itself incurs no error, the additional gates required to simulate a larger chain and another oscillator mode leads to more noise.
 The middle panel of Figure \ref{fig:v1_realdevice} shows results obtained on the 27 qubit, 128 QV \textit{ibmq\_mumbai} device with $k=8192$ shots per circuit.
 Here, a direct implementation of the time evolution requires 10 CNOT gates and 20 single-qubit gates per Trotter step, the results of which are shown by the triangle marker.
-Despite running on a higher fidelity quantum computer, the increased number of gates per Trotter step are such that the exciton population obtained at each site is only accurate for the first few Trotter steps.
+Despite running on a higher fidelity quantum computer, the increased number of gates per Trotter step are such that the population obtained at each site is only accurate for the first few Trotter steps.
 Beyond this the accuracy decreases, such that for the 12 Trotter step circuit used to calculate the population at $\tau=3.0$, requiring 120 CNOT gates, the qubit measurement statistics are random.
 We note that a random qubit state translates to a measured population of 0.5, which in this graph is deceivingly close to the real dynamics at later time steps.

 When recompiling this larger system, ISL finds for any number of Trotter steps an equivalent circuit producing the same state to 95$\%$ overlap with on average 10.0 CNOT gates and 18.7 single-qubit gates.
 Although this is more operations than the two site case, it is sufficiently shallow so that the noisy device can produce dynamics similar to that of ED for all but two of the observed points.
 The increased error at $\tau=2.5$ and $3.0$ can be explained by the observation that the recompiled solutions at these times contained more operations than average, with 21 and 16 CNOT gates respectively.